wesleyhales/wesleyhales.com/blog/2013-03-29-Fun-with-Static-Site-Generators-and-Travis.md

 <li>done (with so many other cool features at our fingertips)</li>
 </ol>

+Most preprocessor tools do have some kind of built in function for this workflow, but when you need to take it to a finer grained level and leverage services on the CI server, then this is what must be done.

 With our new workflow, we let Travis CI do the work for us in a bash script.
 This opens the door to automation greatness for many other things like testing and asset uploads.
 As you will see at the end of this article, we add a simple PhantomJS script to test how each new commit loads (over time) in a web browser - giving us a baseline for site performance.